My child is absent today

 Absences due to family trips may only be excused when prior approval is given by the principal.

-To gain approval for a trip, please see the information box to the right -"Pre-Arranged Absence Request."
+To gain approval for a trip, please see the information box to the left -"Pre-Arranged Absence Request."
 After sending a request you will be notified if it is not approved.
 There will be no correspondence for approved absences.

 Why are these rules necessary?
 Student Safety